 COLLATERAL SEISMIC HAZARD - A seismic hazard other than direct ground shaking e.g. ground failure (slumping, settlement), liquefaction, fault rupture, landslide and the like.

 COLONNADE - A series of regularly spaced columns.

 Manhattan Colonnade Begin and End Face in 2016.
+Main Arch near the Crown in 2018.
 (Credit: NYSDOT)